 - 4 Final Words

 First, we would like to describe how to configure the extension.
-The necessary backend section is located under Stores -> Settings -> Configuration -> Amasty Extensions -> Search Pro.
-All settings are divided into 12 groups: General, Search Attributes, Recent Searches, Popular Searches, Categories, CMS Pages, Products, Landing Pages, Brands, Blog, Custom Layout, and Elastic Search.
+The relevant backend section is located under Stores -> Settings -> Configuration -> Amasty Extensions -> Advanced Search.
+All settings are divided into 13 groups: General, Search Attributes, Products, Popular Searches, Recent Searches, Blog, Brands, Categories, CMS Pages, Landing Pages, FAQ Question, Custom Layout, and Elastic Search.

-The first one allows users to specify the width of the popup, a minimum number of characters which triggers it, as well as enable redirect to store search results from a broken URL.
+The first one allows users to specify a width of the autocomplete popup and set a search field width as default (to keep its original size during the search process) or dynamic (based on the popup width).
+Next, you can specify a minimum number of characters that will trigger the search and enable redirect to store search results from a broken URL.
 Here, you can also set a custom SEO friendly URL for default search results page, create a URL key for search results page, and enable separate tabs for the Products, Categories, CMS, and Landing Pages search results.
+Besides, the Magento 2 module’s settings allow admin to enable indexation for the autocomplete popup.
+Note that this feature is available with the Amasty Elastic Search only.
+In this settings tab, you also decide whether to show related search requests and their number in the search results.

 In search attributes of this Magento 2 advanced search extension, you can add all the necessary attributes and specify their weight.

-The Recent Searches block allows turning on the feature and enables recent search functionality on the first click.
+The Popular Searches block allows turning on the feature and enabling recent search functionality on the first click.
 Next, you specify a block title, position, and maximum qty of results displayed there.

-In Popular Searches, you have the same settings: enable/disable the relevant feature, allow displaying it on first click, specify a title, set its position, and type the number of results to show.
+In Recent Searches, you have the same settings: enable/disable the relevant feature, allow displaying it on the first click, specify a title, set its position, and type the number of results to show.

-The Categories block can be configured in the following way: enable it, type its title, choose a position and max number of results, and set limits on the name and description length.
+The Blog and Brands blocks can be configured in the following way: enable/disable an appropriate block, type its title, choose a position and max number of displayed results, and set limits on the name and description length.

-The same settings are available for the CMS Pages block.
+The same settings as described above are available for the CMS Pages block.
 Below, you can see its standard configuration section provided by the Amasty Magento 2 advanced search module:

 As for the Landing Pages tab, you can enable the search function based on landing pages, create the block’s title, specify its position and the maximum number of results to show, as well as content and content heading length.